-The tuition fees for international students who want to study in the Netherlands can be:
+The tuition fees in the Netherlands for international students who want to study in the Netherlands can be-

 Top universities and programs in the Netherlands

 The Netherlands is one of the first non-English-speaking countries that started offering courses in English that are aimed towards international students.
 International students also love to come to the Netherlands for its inclusive social dynamics.
-Netherlands universities’ ranking is improving.
-Now, many Dutch institutes rank among 100 top global universities.
+Students can study at either a research university or a University of Applied Sciences.

-Some of the noteworthy top universities in the Netherlands are given below.
+Some of the noteworthy top universities in the Netherlands are-

 - Utrecht University